Spirits in the Night, Exchanging Chances

 “My god!!”
 Oswald yelled.
 He spun her around.
 Underneath the wool cap was a skull with holes for eyes and a vacant mouth void of speech and song.

 BOOM BOOM BOOM BOOM!

 Oswald screamed and ran to the table that stood against the foyer wall.
 He leaned his head down on the tabletop and wept.
 Even his own wails could not block out the haunting chorus of “the ones who summon.”
-The sound of the heavy knocking got through as well.
+The sound of the heavy knocking overcame his wails as well.
 Next to his hand was a music box.
-It was a one of Gertrude’s heirlooms; a treasure to her once vibrant eyes.
+It was one of Gertrude’s heirlooms; a treasure to her once vibrant eyes.
 Gently, he wound the knob.

 It was such a sweet melody, contrasting sharply with the eerie song of “the ones who summon.”
 It made the sound of the loud knocking more bearable.

 “Oswald?
 Oswald, I am here!”